bytecodealliance/wasm-micro-runtime/README.md

 Architecture
 =========================
-The application manager component handles the packets that the platform recieved from external through any communication buses such as socket, serial port, PSI.
+The application manager component handles the packets that the platform received from external through any communication buses such as socket, serial port, PSI.
 A packet type can be either request, response or event.
 It will service the request with URI "/applet" and call the runtime glue layer interfaces for installing/uninstalling the application.
-For other URIs, it will filter the resource registeration table and router the request to internal queue of responsible application.
+For other URIs, it will filter the resource registration table and router the request to internal queue of responsible application.

 The WebAssembly runtime is the execution environment for WASM applications.